 The workshop is usually organized around a question about the future of X, Y, or Z. We start by involving youth in framing a question “What subjects do you want to talk about today?”: the future of music, the future of sport, the future of money or the future of biodiversity… etc. The first part of the workshop is about expressing ourselves about the subject and engaging youth in creatively imagining alternatives.

-To start these conversations, I play a game which I’m currently trying to put online and make open source.
+To start these conversations, I play a game that I’m currently trying to put online and make open source.
 The game is about matching two random prompts that give a very weird, bizarre future outcome and tell a story about how the world got to that place.
 The first prompt is some kind of actor or person, and the second prompt is an event.
-You might get a giant 10-foot rubber duck as your first prompt and the second prompt might be “gives global cancer” or “leaves the earth in search of a better life on the moon” or something like that.
-I also play a game where inside balloons, I put five different random images about the future and people have to sort of pop balloons to get all their images.
+You might get a giant 10-foot rubber duck as your first prompt and the second prompt might be “gives global cancer” or “leaves the earth in search of a better life on the moon”.
+I also play a game where I put random images about the future inside balloons, and people have to pop balloons to get all their images.
 And then with five images, you have to tell a story and weave those images into a new set of stories about the future.

 We also use quite a lot of video material.
-I asked them before the workshop to send me links to all their favorite features, sci-fi type films, or films that sort of present alternative ways that we might live.
-We pick out clips from these and try and identify things happening in the present or current trends that could lead to different futures.
-And that’s part of trying to link back the idea of imagining alternatives to actually being able to see how these could translate into the world we live in at the moment and effectively teach skills around understanding change, and making change feel more manageable on a day-to-day basis.
+I asked them before the workshop to send me links to their favorite features, sci-fi films, or films that present alternative ways of living.
+We pick out clips from these and try to identify things happening in the present or current trends that could lead to different futures.
+That way we link back the idea of imagining alternatives to actually being able to see how these could translate into the world we live in at the moment, and effectively teach skills around understanding change, and making change feel more manageable on a day-to-day basis.

 Halfway through either the day or the process, I’ll introduce sets of future scenarios.
-A couple of lines on each to try and stretch the young people into very different directions and have a collective session where we discuss what each of these worlds might look like in a bit more detail, and then ask them to pick one of these future worlds.
-Then, we have a story board session where we, as a group, come up with lots and lots of ideas about what different sort of narratives we might want to communicate about futures, what different stories we might want to tell in these worlds and who we might want tell…
+A couple of lines on each to stretch the young people into very different directions and have a collective session where we discuss what each of these worlds might look like in a bit more detail, and then ask them to pick one of these future worlds.
+We then have a story board session where we, as a group, come up with lots of ideas about what sorts of narratives we want to communicate about futures, what different stories we might want to tell in these worlds and who we might want tell…

-TikTok is really used as a sort of energizer as much as anything else, because I found whenever young people start to create, the energy levels soars up in the room.
+TikTok is really used as a sort of energizer as much as anything else; whenever young people start to create, the energy levels soars up in the room.
 I find it really interesting and very pertinent to use platforms that youth are used to.
-For some, it’s something that’s part of their everyday life.
-And it’s interesting to see that it gives the platform another use.
-For others, some have never used TikTok before.
-And they come to the workshop because they want to learn how to use it and to be taught some cool techniques about how to make TikTok videos.
+For some, it’s something that’s part of their everyday life, and it gives the platform another use.
+Others have never used TikTok before and they come to the workshop to learn how to use it, as well as cool techniques about how to make TikTok videos.

 What change(s) would you like the project to produce for the participants?

 In many ways, the change for the participants sort of comes at a number of levels.
-For example, Sirlute, which is one of the youth groups I’m working with at the moment, specifically work with disadvantaged youth and at-risk young people.
+For example, Sirlute, which is one of the youth groups I’m working with at the moment, specifically works with disadvantaged youth and at-risk young people.
 Their mission is to use creative programming to minimize destructive behavior and reduce crime in communities.
-I believe there’s a sort of very basic level to which providing programming for these young people is really important to help them have other things to do with their holidays.
-Salute also just moved location and the location was incredibly important, many of the young people in the groups are part of gangs and although the previous location was great, half of their members wouldn’t be able to come because they would enter another gang’s territory and they’d risk of being attacked on the way there.
+I believe there’s a basic level to which providing programming for these young people is really important, to help them have other things to do with their holidays.
+Salute just moved location and the location is incredibly important: many of the young people in the groups are part of gangs and although the previous location was great, half of their members wouldn’t be able to come because they would enter another gang’s territory and they’d risk being attacked on the way there.

-Also, I think that set of skills about being strategic and thinking long term, and just understanding that multiple futures are possible can give people a sense of agency that in many cases, some young people don’t necessarily feel.
-So, for me building skills in strategic thinking and understanding long termism as well as helping people have fun and engage in activities are both very important and necessary actions that lead to change.
+I think that a set of skills about being strategic and thinking long term, just understanding that multiple futures are possible, can give people a sense of agency that in many cases, young people don’t feel.
+For me, building skills in strategic thinking and understanding long termism, as well as helping people have fun and engage in activities, are both very important and necessary actions that lead to change.

 For the longer term, I would love that the SOIF initiatives and projects solidify a national strategy for the next generations and build a long-lasting high-level dialogue with young people around the UK.

-The goal of a lot of SOIF work is to do foresight with impact.
+The goal of a lot of SOIF’s work is to do foresight with impact.
 To think and learn about how we can communicate future narratives in a way that is hard hitting and memorable.
-One of the ways that seems to be continuously most effective is directly appealing to the heart as well as the head and to have young people articulating things for themselves.
+One of the ways that seems to be continuously most effective is directly appealing to the heart as well as the head, and to have young people articulating things for themselves.

-One of our questions is about how to bring in more diverse audiences of young people into complex conversations about the future.
-And another of our learning goals is how to host conversations in spaces that the community controls and is comfortable in.
-So, I see this as an experiment and as a chance to find new learnings by using new media formats, youth friendly media formats that explore with and appeal to audiences who wouldn’t want to come to a workshop that’s called “discuss the national strategy of Great Britain”.
+One of our questions is about bringing in more diverse audiences of young people into complex conversations about the future.
+One of our learning goals is to host conversations in spaces that the community controls and is comfortable in.
+I see this as an experiment and a chance to find new learnings by using youth friendly media formats that explore with and appeal to audiences who wouldn’t want to come to a workshop about the national strategy of Great Britain.

-This is also a way we can explore how to communicate future narratives in short formats where young people have the power to shape and share their voices easily and directly with someone who’s in a sort of decision making or more powerful position.
+This is also a way of exploring how to communicate future narratives in short formats where young people have the power to shape and share their voices easily and directly with someone who’s in a sort of decision making or more powerful position.

 How do you know you have succeeded?
 Do you have evaluation methods?

 In terms of evaluation, there’s the experiences of the young people.
-I have a reflection session and discussion with them about what they enjoyed and what they didn’t at the end of the session.
-I also tried to encourage the “leader” of that youth group to do the same when I’m not there, because I think that’s really important to have feedback without me in the room.
-This is also possible because I come into a preexisting community that regularly meets, so the space already exists.
+At the end of the session, we have a moment to discuss with them what they enjoyed and what they didn’t.
+I also try to encourage the “leader” of the youth group to do the same when I’m not there; it’s really important to have feedback without me in the room.
+This is possible because I come into a preexisting community that regularly meets, so the space already exists.
 When I’m not convening, they are still convening themselves and they can reflect on the session without me.

-For example, one of the goals in the TikTok videos project was that they would directly translate into some form of output, which would be provocative and useful for policy making audiences.
+For example, one of the goals in the TikTok videos project was that they directly translate into some form of output, which would be provocative and useful for policy making audiences.
 (The very first instance of this workshop was partially funded by the European commission, where I was a maker in residence).
 The idea behind this residency was to create some kind of output.
-The TikTok videos would be provocative future visions that could be shared with the joint research center of policy making community on biodiversity, which was a really nice idea.
+The TikTok videos would be provocative future visions that could be shared with the joint research center of the policy making community on biodiversity, which was a really nice idea.
 Nevertheless, the result was not at all what we expected.
-All of the TikTok videos, the young people ended up making were incredibly bizarre and sort of wild and strange.
-And they had huge amounts of fun making them.
-But they didn’t deliver clear messages in any way, shape, or form.
-I think as a European policy maker watching those videos, you would just think like, “My God, what has gone on there?
+All of the TikTok videos the young people ended up making were incredibly bizarre, sort of wild and strange.
+They had huge amounts of fun making them, but they didn’t deliver clear messages in any way, shape, or form.
+As a European policy maker watching those videos, I suppose you would just think: “My God, what has gone on there?
 I don’t understand a word of it.”

-For me, that was absolutely fine because I think it was much more about the experience of the participants and the richness of their imaginings than it was about translating to a formal audience.
-And it’s made me revise what my goals are in the sense that, okay, TikTok videos are going to be great tools to unearth new ideas and bring in new audiences to this space more than communicating clear ideas and messages, so creating clear messages might not be the focus of this work for now.
-I’m also hesitant to try and formalize these videos too much because there’s a risk that they’ll lose their weirdness and creativity which in many ways is at the core of why they’re so valuable.
+That was absolutely fine for me because I think it was much more about the experience of the participants and the richness of their imaginings than it was about translating to a formal audience.
+It’s made me revise what my goals are: TikTok videos are great tools to unearth new ideas and bring in new audiences to this space, more than communicating clear ideas and messages.
+So creating clear messages might not be the focus of this work for now.
+I’m also hesitant to try and formalize these videos too much, there’s a risk that they’ll lose their weirdness and creativity which in many ways is at the core of why they’re so valuable.

 Are there references you’d like to share (e.g., theoretical references, precedents, other projects that inspired you, etc.) ?

-An early inspiration that has informed a lot of my futures methods is the Extrapolation Factory operators manual, and many of the projects included within it.
+An early inspiration is the Extrapolation Factory operators manual, and many of the projects included within it.
 It is a short, inspiring and open access way to learn about futuring with communities.